Louexes/FACT-AI-2025/README.md

 The random baseline is retrieved by executing the cells of the notebook `random_baseline.ipynb`.

+You must download the data from: https://drive.google.com/drive/folders/1s2y2dXTO_6oe8_bwsLpeL0ElOu4dLten and then drag and drop the `data` folder into the root directory of the project.

 ## Original paper extensions
 We extend the original study by applying GNNBoundary to the PROTEINS dataset.
 The results for this dataset are produced via  `gnnboundary_proteins.py`, also callable in `Main.ipynb`.
 Furthermore, we apply principal component analysis on the boundary graph embeddings and visualize these along with the embeddings of the classifier datapoints in `pca_embeddings.ipynb`.